 In any country, parliamentary oversight is one of the foundations of its democracy.
 In a nutshell, it is a way of holding the Executive arm of government accountable for its actions and ensuring that policies are implemented in accordance with the country’s laws.
 Additionally, this constitutes part of the monitoring and evaluation (M&E) process, which helps to assess the performance of Parliament as well as its technical staff.
 As with most democracies, Parliament has the power to oversee the government through a number of mechanisms, including committees.
-Unlike plenary sessions, committees provide a platform for issues to be discussed in a smaller forum, thus forming a central reference point in legislative practice.
-Committees within the Parliament of Malawi are established either by the Constitution, an Act of Parliament or through its Standing Orders.
+Unlike plenary sessions, committees provide a platform for issues to be discussed in a smaller forum, thus… Click To Tweet Committees within the Parliament of Malawi are established either by the Constitution, an Act of Parliament or through its Standing Orders.

 Under the Malawi Parliament Enhancement Project(MPEP), the Parliament of Malawi and the African Institute for Development Policy (AFIDEP) conducted a two-day workshop on “Facilitating effective committee performance“ between 1-2 December 2018 in Salima, Malawi.
 The aim was to review and adopt effective strategies and practices in strengthening committee performance in the Parliament of Malawi.
 The idea of the workshop was informed by a Needs Assessment of the Malawi Parliament conducted in January 2017, which highlighted key areas of need for strengthening committee functions.
 Specifically, the needs assessment recommended: a definition of the roles and objectives of committees in conducting oversight and the review, monitoring, and supervision of government and public agencies, providing adequate training to committee clerks on how to conduct effective public hearings, and strengthening the role of national assembly committees, among other factors.
 Strong committees, with the capacity to monitor the Executive and hold it to account, are a necessary condition for effective parliamentary influence in the policy process and ensuring a democratic system of checks and balances.